Data Center Migration to Cloud Checklist

 - Have additional vendor contacts on standby.
-This would include datacenter contacts, ISPs, network engineers, infrastructure engineers, ops engineers, etc.
+This would include data center contacts, ISPs, network engineers, infrastructure engineers, ops engineers, etc.

-- Inform end users ahead of time either via electronic communications, banner page, etc. Be detailed in the maintenance window that should be expected as this will minimize the frustration of end users.
+- Inform end users ahead of time either via electronic communications, banner page, etc. Be detailed in the maintenance window that should be expected as this will minimize the frustration of end-users.

-- Have a team ready for triage in case of an influx of end user issues as a result of the resource migration.
+- Have a team ready for triage in case of an influx of end-user issues as a result of the resource migration.

-Once the datacenter resources have been migrated, we need to quickly gauge any issues with performance or any other system issues as a result of the migration.
+Once the data center resources have been migrated, we need to quickly gauge any issues with performance or any other system issues resulting from the migration.

 - Have a team assigned to this task either via manual checks or automated means to validate the integrity of system processes and application availability after the migration.

-- If you receive traffic from various parts of the world, simulate traffic coming from different end points around the world so that you can test any discrepancies between geographic locations that may be caused by DNS convergence if name records have been changed.
+- If you receive traffic from various parts of the world, simulate traffic coming from different endpoints around the world so that you can test any discrepancies between geographic locations that may be caused by DNS convergence if name records have been changed.

-- Test not only for errors in applications, but also the performance of those applications.
+- Test not only for errors in applications but also the performance of those applications.